Maryland Admissions and Amusement Tax Case

 ----(2) within a defined area.

 >>Jan 29, 2010 -- US DOT(Department of Transportation) rendered general guidance letter in support of our case.
-Thanks to Matt Lidinsky's determination and persistance in working with the Office of the Secretary of Transportation General Council, we have a very strong supporting document now for our use as we still await a tax court day in Maryland.
+Thanks to Matt Lidinsky's determination and persistance in working with the Office of the Secretary of Transportation General Council.
 The Office of General Councel sent a copy of this letter to the Maryland State Comptroller.

 Friendship Hot Air Balloon Co's Position:

-2. Three states tried to impose the tax but court rulings overruled and the balloonist won.
+1. Three states tried to impose the tax but court rulings overruled and the balloonist won.

-3. Federal Law supports our position.
+2. Federal Law supports our position.

-4. US Supreme Court ruling supports our position.
+3. US Supreme Court ruling supports our position.

-5. Federal Law states that a balloon flight is transportation goverend by the FAA and federal law, not state law.
+4 Federal Law states that a balloon flight is transportation goverend by the FAA and federal law, not state law.

-6. In contradiction to the state law, a hot air balloon flight does not fit into the two subsets of this definition of amusement ride.
-It does not follow ‘along or around a fixed or restricted course” and it does not “fly within a defined area” As a result, hot air balloon flights are not an amusement ride and should not be assessed an A&A tax.
+5. In contradiction to the state law, a hot air balloon flight does not fit into the two subsets of this definition of amusement ride.
+It does not follow �along or around a fixed or restricted course� and it does not �fly within a defined area� As a result, hot air balloon flights are not an amusement ride and should not be assessed an A&A tax.
 A hot air balloon does take off from one location and will fly in federal airspace in any direction to wherever the wind will take it.
 This could be within the state or outside the state.
 A hot air balloon will not land in the same spot twice and will not return in flight back where we took off.
+The people in the compliance division made their case on a foolish notion that my transporting the passengers to the launch site and transporting them from the landing site was also part of the ride just to make it fit into their definition of an amusement ride.

 Supporting documents listed here: